-In Summer 2020, Troilus completed a preliminary field exploration program applying a new regional structural and geological model to the recently expanded Troilus-Frôtet Property.
-This property is situated to the south of the main mineralized zones of Z87, J Zones and the SW Zone.
-This led to the discovery of previously unknown gold zones: the Beyan Gold Zone and the Goldfield Boulder Zone.
+In June 2020, Troilus completed a preliminary field exploration program applying a new regional structural and geological model to the recently expanded Troilus-Frotêt property.
+This property is situated to the south of the main mineralized zones of the Troilus deposit.

-During the summers 2020 and 2021, Troilus completed two airborne high-resolution magnetic geophysical surveys that covered a total of 23,000 line km and 4768 line km respectively over the entire Troilus Frotet area.
+During the summers of 2020 and 2021, Troilus completed two airborne high-resolution magnetic geophysical surveys that covered a total of 23,000 line-km and 4,768-line km respectively over the entire Troilus Frotêt area.

 The airborne surveys were carried out by Prospectair Geosurveys Inc., based in Gatineau, Quebec.
-Troilus also completed several B-horizon soil geochemistry surveys on the Troilus-Frotet property for a total of 9780 samples.
+Troilus also completed several B-horizons soil geochemistry surveys on the Troilus-Frotêt property for a total of 9,780 samples.
 The soil surveys were carried out by SL Exploration.
-During the field seasons 2021 and 2022, the Troilus exploration team proceeded with surface mapping and prospecting of targeted areas of its 1,420 km2 property leading to the discovery of numerous gold-silver and base metals mineralization zones.
+During the field seasons 2021 and 2022, the Troilus exploration team proceeded with surface mapping and prospecting of targeted areas of its 1,420 km2 property, leading to the discovery of numerous gold-silver and base metals mineralization zones.